 Venezuela has been in a state of emergency since January 2016, with dissidents subjected to raids, harassment and intimidation.
 The severe food and health crises continue to worsen, particularly affecting children, pregnant women and people with chronic illnesses.
 An estimated 2.3 million Venezuelans have fled this unprecedented crisis in their country according to the UN, including an estimated 5,000 to 15,000 people presently in Curaçao with irregular immigration status.

 I called the police station to ask where I could apply for protection.
-The police officer laughed and told me that no such procedure existed
+The police officer laughed and told me that no such procedure existeda Venezuelan member of a humanitarian organization

 In March 2018, the UN Refugee Agency said a very significant proportion of Venezuelans who have fled the country need international protection.
 However, the Curaçao authorities have offered no protection for Venezuelan people seeking refuge on the island just 70km from their homeland.
 Although the Curaçao government claims there is an asylum procedure in place, people from Venezuela told Amnesty International that in practice it is close to impossible to obtain protection.